rafaelscheel/BLE-Data-Exfiltration/README.md

 # BLE-Data-Exfiltration
-A tiny tool to transfer files from a client via web bluetooth
+A tiny tool to transfer files from and to a client via web bluetooth.
+Designed to interact with a target laptop during an assume breach red teaming.

 ## Using the Release